 #BAHAV which translates to flow in English, follows the experiences of people along the Karnali, Nepal’s longest river.
 While in the plains of Bardiya people face the increased risk of flooding, in the mountainous Jumla they struggle with water scarcity.
 Upstream and downstream people already feel the impacts of climate change in their lives and are trying to adapt to the changing conditions.

 Women are at the center of the climate crisis, due to traditional gender roles and societal expectations.
-In addition, their care work responsibilities often limit their participation in discussions and discourses related to climate change.
+In addition, men often work abroad and women are left alone in the day-to-day struggle and care work which often limits their participation in discussions and discourses related to climate change.

 This 11-minute documentary does not claim to hold all the answers to the big questions it raises but rather opens a window to learn from the women it features on how we might be able to support a more sustainable and gender just future for all.
 Bahav aims to amplify the voices of local people and their experiences and showcases why we need gender-transformative approaches – not only to address climate justice but also other social justice issues.